 Flying Between Rome and Naples

-Both cities have airports but if you're going from city center to the city center it wouldn't make sense to fly.
-However, if you're flying into the Rome airport and want to go directly to Naples, flying would probably be the easiest option.
+Both cities have airports but if you're going from city center to city center it wouldn't make sense to fly.
+However, if you're flying into the Rome airport and want to go directly to Naples, connecting to Naples through Rome is probably be the easiest option.